 Features: Full HD recording – 170° wide angle – LED infrared night vision – Loop recording – Parking monitor – Money back guarantee and warranty – G-sensor

-The ldShark Dash Cam (view on Amazon) with 8GB SD Card is the lowest priced dash cam with parking mode on our list.
+The ldShark Dash Cam (CHECK PRICE!) with 8GB SD Card is the lowest priced dash cam with parking mode on our list.
 Let’s take a look at what you can expect from this budget-friendly dash cam.

 The dash cam records in high definition and records as much as 4 lanes of traffic in 1920*1080p/30fps, day and night.
 6 layers of glass also help to provide crystal clear videos which clearly show everything captured.

 G sensor is activated when the dash cam senses that a crash has occurred.
 It then saves and stores the video file so that it cannot be overwritten or corrupted.
 This gives you peace of mind that even in an emergency you can rely on your dash cam.

 The parking mode feature prompts recording to kick in when motion is detected on, in or close to your vehicle.

 Other features built into the dash cam include SOS lock, loop recording, timestamp, instant playback, night vision and WDR.
 All these great features ensure that you and your vehicle are